sjatgutzmann/docker/README.md

 # Usage

 ```
-docker run -p 8080:8080 -p 50000:50000 jenkins
+docker run -p 8080:8080 -p 50000:50000
 ```

-NOTE: read below the _build executors_ part for the role of the `50000` port mapping.

-This will store the workspace in /var/jenkins_home.
+This will store the workspace in /var/lib/jenkins/.
 All Jenkins data lives in there - including plugins and configuration.
 You will probably want to make that an explicit volume so you can manage it and attach to another container for upgrades :

 ```
-docker run -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home jenkins
+docker run -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/lib/jenkins/ jenkins
 ```

 this will automatically create a 'jenkins_home' volume on docker host, that will survive container stop/restart/deletion.